walles/exactype/README.md

 A supervised beta tester would be somebody I'm in daily contact with and can discuss issues with.
 * Flash an image of where on the keyboard the user hit above the keyboard on every tap.
 Using [PopupWindow](http://developer.android.com/reference/android/widget/PopupWindow.html) perhaps?
+Fleksy does show stuff outside of the keyboard view itself, so it is possible.
 * Add vibrations on key presses
 * Add audio clicks on key presses
 * Make long pressing SHIFT lock the numeric keyboard in place